-Marisol Limon Martinez is a writer, composer, musician, and visual artist based in New York City.
+Marisol Limon Martinez is a writer, musician, composer, and visual artist based in New York City.

 She is the author of two books of poetry, Via Dissimulata (Octopus Books) and After you, dearest language (Ugly Duckling Presse), and a novella, First Space, Then Structures (Nothing Moments Publishing).
-Her nonfiction essay Honorary Men, based on her studies of traditional, folk, and classical Hindustani music in north India, was released by Guillotine.
+Her nonfiction essay Honorary Men, based on her studies of traditional, folk, and classical Hindustani music in north India, was released as a chapbook by Guillotine.
 She was co-founder/editor of the newspaper New York Nights (Ugly Duckling Presse and Loudmouth Collective).

 Marisol has been a grant recipient of The Pollock-Krasner Foundation and a National Endowment of the Arts (NEA) and New York State Council on the Arts (NYSCA) grant for an artist's residency at Women's Studio Workshop, where she was also completed an art writer residency.
 Her work is in the collections of the Museum of Modern Art (New York), Brooklyn Museum, the New York Public Library Print Collection, Yale University, Harvard University, amongst others.